yorickpeterse/ruby-ll/README.md

 JRuby you don't need any compilers to be installed as the .jar is packaged with the Gem itself.

-When hacking on Oga you'll also need to have the following installed:
+When hacking on ruby-ll you'll also need to have the following installed:

 * Ragel 6 for building the grammar lexer
 * javac for building the JRuby extension